How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 For completeness, we analyze the fluency of the prompts by engaging human evaluators.
-We conducted a questionnaire-based \emph{A/B testing} study to evaluate the fluency of English text samples from a human perspective.
-The sample consists of 50 human assessors recruited using convenience sampling from the personal and professional networks of the authors.
-The participants' English reading proficiency levels\footnote{We categorize proficiency levels according to the Common European Framework of Reference for Languages (CEFR):~\url{https://europass.europa.eu/en/common-european-framework-reference-language-skills}.} is distributed as follows: $22\%$ at C2, $48\%$ at C1, and $30\%$ at B2, with $65\%$ holding authoritative certifications (e.g., TOEFL, IELTS, or Cambridge).
-The gender distribution is $63\%$ male and $37\%$ female.
+We conducted a questionnaire-based \emph{A/B testing} study to evaluate the fluency of English text samples from a human perspective. \blue{The sample consists of 81 human assessors recruited from the personal and professional networks of the authors.
+The participants' English reading proficiency levels\footnote{We categorize proficiency levels according to the Common European Framework of Reference for Languages (CEFR):~\url{https://europass.europa.eu/en/common-european-framework-reference-language-skills}.} is distributed as follows: $21\%$ at C2, $53\%$ at C1, $24\%$ at B2, $1\%$ at B1, and $1\%$ at A1 with $63\%$ holding authoritative certifications (e.g., TOEFL, IELTS, or Cambridge).
+The gender distribution is $64\%$ male and $36\%$ female.}

 All participants were presented with the same set of questions asking them to compare the fluency of two text samples, $A$ and $B$, with fluency defined as ``\emph{ease and clarity with which a piece of text can be read, understood, and processed by the reader}.''
-These samples were randomly selected prompts from the methods RS, EvoTox, and Jailbreak.
+These samples were randomly selected prompts from the methods \blue{RS, EvoTox, Jailbreak, and AutoDAN}.
 Participants were given the following response options: $A$ is much more fluent than $B$; $A$ is slightly more fluent than $B$; $A$ and $B$ are equally fluent; $B$ is slightly more fluent than $A$; $B$ is much more fluent than $A$.

-We prepared $30$ questions in total ($10$ questions for each pair of methods), ensuring that the method pairs were shuffled across the questionnaire and within the A/B options of each question to minimize bias.
+We prepared $60$ questions in total ($10$ questions for each pair of methods), ensuring that the method pairs were shuffled across the questionnaire and within the A/B options of each question to minimize bias.
 We compute the \ac{mos} for each method pair comparison for prompt fluency.
+The \ac{mos} is computed by converting response options into numerical values ranging from $-1$ (prompts $B$ much more fluent) to $1$ (prompts $A$ much more fluent), with increments of $0.5$ between levels.

-Additionally, we assess the agreement among human assessors using Fleiss' Kappa with the original five response options and a simplified set of three options, which merge the ``much more fluent'' and ``slightly more fluent'' categories for each method.
+We assess the agreement among human assessors using Fleiss' Kappa with the original five response options and a simplified set of three options, which merge the ``much more fluent'' and ``slightly more fluent'' categories for each method.
 The simplified scale leads to a more robust measure of agreement by reducing noise introduced by fine-grained distinctions between similar levels of fluency.

 \paragraph{Results}